zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 ### Mark Scheme

-The final coursework report and jupyter notebook code will be marked as a single piece of work using the following criteria (note that **the titles of Secs.1-7** are outlined in the [LaTeX template](https://github.com/zhiwu-huang/AICE1006-Data-Analytics-EDA/blob/main/CW_template.zip)) :
+The final coursework report and jupyter notebook code will be marked as a single piece of work using the following criteria (note that **the titles of Secs.1-7** are outlined in the [LaTeX template](https://github.com/zhiwu-huang/AICE1006-Data-Analytics-EDA/blob/main/CW_template.zip), and **a tentative breakdown** of the Mark scheme is available [here](https://github.com/zhiwu-huang/AICE1006-Data-Analytics-EDA/blob/main/CW_Mark_Scheme.pdf) for reference only) :

 Criterion                    | Description                                                                                | Marks
 -----------------------------|--------------------------------------------------------------------------------------------|-------